 This interior review was created when the car was new.
 Some links may no longer point to an active page.

-While one test driver says the Corolla’s cabin quality is Lexus-like, most say the exact opposite.
-They think the Toyota Corolla’s interior will do everything you need it to, but compared with the Hyundai Elantra, Ford Focus and Chevrolet Cruze, the Corolla’s interior is forgettable due to its drab, outdated design.
+While one test driver says the 2013 Toyota Corolla’s cabin quality is Lexus-like, most say the exact opposite.
+They think the Toyota Corolla’s interior will do everything you need it to, but compared with the interiors of the Hyundai Elantra, Ford Focus and Chevrolet Cruze, the Corolla’s interior is forgettable due to its drab, outdated design.